ryanallen/words-of-my-perfect-teacher/README.md

 > When these three things come together, granny,
 > You're like a realized [yogi](#yogi-or-yogini) being trampled by men and dogs.

 In old age, when we want to stand up we cannot do it normally all in one movement.
 We have to put both hands on the floor, as though we were trying to pull a peg out of hard earth.
+When we walk we stay bent over at the waist and cannot raise our heads; and being unable to pick up and put down our feet very quickly, we creep along gingerly like a child stalking a bird.
+All the joints in our arms and legs are so arthritic that we cannot sit down gradually.,

 ##### 4.2.3 The suffering of sickness
 ##### 4.2.4 The suffering of death